Pinching estimates for solutions of the linearized Ricci flow system in higher dimensions: Introduction and main results

 where $R_{ij}$ is the Ricci curvature of the metric $g(t)$.
 This geometric flow was introduced by R. Hamilton \cite{[Ham1]}.
 In \cite{[Ham1]}, he proved that for any an initial metric $g_0$, there is a unique solution to this flow over some short time interval, with $g(0)=g_0$.
 This proof was later simplified by D. DeTurck \cite{[De]} by linearizing the modified Ricci flow, which leads to the following \emph{Lichnerowicz Laplacian heat equation}

 for a symmetric $2$-tensor $h$, where $R_{ikjl}$ denotes the Riemannian curvature of the metric $g(t)$ moving under the Ricci flow.
-Nowadays the Ricci flow \eqref{Rf} coupled with equation \eqref{LLh} is often called the \emph{linearized Ricci flow system}.
-If we let $h_{ij}=R_{ij}$, then \eqref{LLh} is exactly the evolution of the Ricci curvature under the Ricci flow.
+Nowadays the Ricci flow \eqref{Rf} coupled with equation \eqref{LLh} is often called the \emph{linearized Ricci flow system}, which is useful for studying the singularities of the Ricci flow.
+If we let $h_{ij}=R_{ij}$, then equation \eqref{LLh} is exactly the evolution of the Ricci curvature under the Ricci flow.

 On the subject of differential Harnack inequalities for the linearized Ricci flow system, there have been many important contributions.
 In \cite{[ChHam]}, B. Chow and R. Hamilton proved a linear trace differential Harnack inequality for the coupled system \eqref{Rf}-\eqref{LLh} by adapting similar techniques of Hamilton's trace inequality for the Ricci flow \cite{[Ham2]} and Li-Yau's seminal inequality for the heat equation \cite{[Li-Yau]}.
 Meanwhile in \cite{[ChCh]}, B. Chow and S.-C. Chu gave a geometric interpretation in terms of this linear trace differential Harnack inequality.
 In \cite{[GIK]}, C. Guenther, J. Isenberg and D. Knopf studied the linearized Ricci flow system at flat solutions from the point of view of maximal regularity theory.
 Besides, the related Li-Yau-Hamilton type differential Harnack inequalities for the linearized Ricci flow system were also appeared in \cite {[Chow]}, \cite{[ChKn]} and \cite{[WuZh]}.